 What I love about music is we don’t know what it is, how it works, and it doesn’t matter.
 It’s all about totally personal response, it helps us find out who we are, and we all deserve that, however many days we’re given.

 Jessie’s Fund Ride 2017

-We’re already getting excited about our 2017 sponsored bike ride, which will take place from Saturday 27 May to Wednesday 31 May, taking in…
+It’s your last chance to register for our sponsored bike ride, which takes place from Saturday 27 May to Wednesday 31 May, over spring…

 Sheffield University Symphony Orchestra will be giving their next concert on Saturday 13th May: it will be an unusual and eclectic programme, including a…